OpenEvalProject/evals/manuscripts/elife-57915/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/57915/elife-57915-fig6-v2.jpg)

-**Figure 6.:** clc regulatory network configurations.(A) Conceptual model of the ICEclc regulatory cascade producing bistable output.
-Ellipses indicate the three major regulatory factors (TciR, BisR and BisDC) interacting with their target promoters (P, bisRP), and BisDC-regulated downstream output (here schematically as alpAP and a latelate gene).
+**Figure 6.:** (A) Conceptual model of the ICEclc regulatory cascade producing bistable output.
+Ellipses indicate the three major regulatory factors (TciR, BisR and BisDC) interacting with their target promoters (PbisR, PalpA), and BisDC-regulated downstream output (here schematically as Plate and a late gene).
 Relevant simulated processes include: production (combination of transcription and translation, with corresponding rates: C5, A3), oligomerization (assumed number of protein monomers in the binding complex), binding and unbinding to the target promoter, and degradation.
 All processes are simulated as stochastic events across 100 time steps, and protein output levels are summarized from 10,000 individual stochastic simulations (curly bracket in B; detailed parametrization in Supplementary file 4; one simulation being equivalent to an individual cell).
 (B) Behaviour of a BisDC autoregulatory feedback loop on the distribution of BisDC protein levels per cell (histograms, n = 10,000 simulated cells) as a function of different binding (A1), unbinding (A2), production (A3) and degradation (A4) rate constants, starting from a uniformly distributed set of BisDC levels (input, in green).
 Black bar indicates the proportion of cells with zero output (i.e., non-activated circuit).
 Light blue: simulation example where BisDC levels go to zero and loop would die out.
 Dark blue: BisDC levels remain positive.
 (C) As for A, but for an architecture of BisR initiating bisDC expression, with different input distributions (uniformly low to high mean, or bimodal BisR input).
 Note how higher or bimodal BisR input is not expected to change the median BisDC quantity in active cells, but only the proportion of ‘cells’ with positive (magenta, bars) and zero state (black bars; n = 10,000 simulated cells; note different ordinate scales).
 (D) As for A, but for the complete cascade starting with TciR.
 Shown are regulatory factor level distributions from two different TciR starting distributions across 10,000 simulations; for BisR integrated between time points 10 and 20 (t10-20), and for BisDC after 100 time steps (t100).
 Bimodal expression of zero and positive states arises at the bisR node, but is further maintained to constant BisDC output as a result of the feedback loop.
-(E) Importance of the BisDC-feedback on the output of a downstream (‘late’) BisDC-dependent expressed protein, for a case of a stable and an unstable protein (n = 10,000 simulated cells).Figure 6—source data 1.Figure 6 panels B–E: Model simulations and histogram data.
+(E) Importance of the BisDC-feedback on the output of a downstream (‘late’) BisDC-dependent expressed protein, for a case of a stable and an unstable protein (n = 10,000 simulated cells).

 First we simulated the cellular output of BisDC in a subnetwork configuration with only BisDC activating PalpA (i.e., in absence of TciR or BisR, Figure 6B).
 Stochastic simulations (n = 10,000) of this bare feedback loop with an arbitrary start of binomially distributed BisDC quantities (mean = 8 molecules per cell, Figure 6B, INPUT), yielded a bimodal population with two BisDC output states after 100 time steps, one of which is zero (black bar in histograms) and the other with a mean positive BisDC value (magenta) (Figure 6B).
 The output zero results when BisDC levels stochastically fall to 0 (as in case of the light blue line in the panel STOCHASTIC of Figure 6B), since in that case there is no BisDC to stimulate its own production.
 Parameter variation showed that the proportion of cells with output zero from the loop is dependent on the binding and unbinding constants of BisDC to the alpA promoter, and the BisDC degradation rate (Figure 6B, different A1, A2 and A4-values).
 In addition, BisDC unbinding and degradation rates can influence the median BisDC output quantity in cells with positive state (Figure 6B, case of A2 = 5 or A4 = 0.3).
 This simulation thus indicated that a BisDC feedback loop can produce bimodal output, once BisDC is present.